zarstensen/AsciiRenderer/README.md

 Displaying graphics in a terminal can often be very tedious and inconvenient, as it was not really designed for it.
 This is what Asciir aims to eliminate, by providing a library that allows the user to render graphics in the terminal with ease.
 It allows one to easily display graphics in the terminal as well as control the terminal window size (depending on the terminal), title and other properties.
 As Asciir also is intended to be used as a game engine, it also aims to provide the highest frame rate possible, for the given task.

+## Branch Details

+This branch integrates the fully developed Entity Component System into the Asciir workflow.

 ## Examples (More coming soon)

 here are some demo projects build with Asciir, see the examples folder for more examples.

 ### TriangleExample